Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/advanced-topics/fastbufferwriter-fastbufferreader.md

 ### Performance consideration

-When the stream is not aligned, (BitAligned == false, this occurs when writing bits that do fill the whole byte, or when writing bools as they are written as bits), performance is decreased for each write and read.
+When the stream isn't aligned, (BitAligned == false, this occurs when writing bits that do fill the whole byte, or when writing bools as they're written as bits), performance is decreased for each write and read.
 This is only a big concern if you are about to write a large amount of data after not being aligned.
 To solve this, the `NetworkWriter` allows you to "WritePadBits" and the `NetworkReader` then lets you skip those bits with "SkipPadBits" to align the stream to the nearest byte.

 ```csharp
 writer.WriteBool(true); //Now the stream is no longer aligned.
 Every byte has to be offset by 1 bit.